Is Suffering God’s Penalty For Sin?

 God sometimes avenges the unholy havoc wreaked by his egregious enemies.
 His vengeance is always lethal.

-God knows these foes will never relent or repent, even if allowed more time, so he commences their eternal punishment before they can further undermine his earthly efforts.
+God knows that these foes will never relent or repent, even if given more time, so he commences their eternal punishment before they can further undermine his earthly efforts.

 For example, in Numbers 31, God instructed Moses to slay the Midianites, a nomadic tribe in the Sinai desert.